Best types of exercise for Pain Relief

 The year 2017 has arrived with a flurry (pardon my pun) of activity and news.
 There are new headlines about the world, weather events all over, and Beyoncé is pregnant with twins!
 While most of us resolve to exercise more, it is easy to get sidetracked.
 There are plenty of good reasons to exercise.
 Today, we will discuss just one, the analgesic (or pain relief) benefits of exercise.

 Exercise for conditions like low back pain is an essential part of getting relief from low back pain.
-In my last blog, I mentioned that exercise-induced pain relief is a great reason to do core exercises every day.
+Exercise-induced pain relief is a great reason to do core exercises every day.
 In 2012, Kelly M. Naugle, and colleagues reviewed the studies performed in this area.
 The difference between different types of exercises in asymptomatic populations, and clinical populations.
 We understand that exercises, like core exercises for low back pain, have a pain relief benefit, but we want to have a better understanding of what exercise works best under certain circumstances.

 1 – AEROBIC EXERCISES